syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## legendRender

 The [legendRender](../api/heatmap/legendrender/) event is triggered before the legend is rendered.
-To know more about the arguments of this event, refer [here](../api/heatmap/iLegendRenderEventArgs/).
+To know more about arguments of this event, refer [here](../api/heatmap/iLegendRenderEventArgs/).

 {% if page.publishingplatform == "typescript" %}